seduerr91/seduerr91.github.io/pages/biz.md

 ## Chapter 3: Don’t Feel Their Pain, Label It
 How to Create Trust with Tactical Empathy

-For a negotiation to be successful there has to be a specific and careful preparation for how to proceed with the other party taking into consideration all available prior information.CLICK TO TWEET
+For a negotiation to be successful there has to be a specific and careful preparation for how to proceed with the other party taking into consideration all available prior information.

 Tactical empathy is understanding the feelings and mindset of the other party at the moment and also hearing what is behind those feelings so that you can increase your influence in all the moments that follow.
-When you closely observe a person’s face, gestures, and tone of voice, your brain begins to align with theirs in a process called neural resonance, and that gives you a window into what they think and feel.
+When you closely observe a person’s face, gestures, and tone of voice, your brain begins to align with theirs in a process called *neural resonance*, and that gives you a window into what they think and feel.

 Labeling is a way of validating someone’s emotion by acknowledging it.
 The first step to labeling is detecting the other party’s emotional state.
 The trick to spotting feelings is to pay close attention to changes people undergo when they respond to external events.
 And more often than not, in a negotiation scenario, these external events are your words.
 Once you’ve spotted an emotion you want to highlight, the next step is to label it aloud.
 Labels can be phrased as statements or questions.
 Labels almost always begin with the following phrases:

 “It seems like…”
 “It looks like…”
 “It sounds like…”

 People’s emotions have two levels.
 A “presenting” behavior, which is the part above the surface that one can see and hear; and the “underlying” feeling which is the motivation behind the behavior.

 Great negotiators address those underlying emotions by labeling.
 Labeling negatives diffuse them, and labeling positives reinforce them.
 Labeling helps de-escalate situations because it acknowledges the other party’s feelings rather than continuing to act them out.

 The golden rule is to understand that you’re dealing with a human who wants to be appreciated and understood.
 Labels can help reinforce positive perceptions and dynamics.

 ## Chapter 4: Beware “Yes”—Master “No”
 How to Generate Momentum and Make It Safe to Reveal the Real Stakes